SufianZa/COVID-Lungs-X-Ray-Classification/README.md

 and 2008 Grayscale images.

 <h3>Features Correlations with Covid-19</h3>
-There are some features are correlated with Covid-19 as showen in the following:
+There are some features correlated with Covid-19 as showen in the following:

 ![RGB images and size distribution](features_analysis.png)

 <h3>Preparation of Train data</h3>
 Firstly, we apply histogram equalization for all training images.
 For rgb images, we extract a grayscale image.
-Then, the images are scaled uniformly to (384, 384).<br>
+Then, the images are scaled uniformly to (320, 320).<br>
 The Observations of the Dataset are quietly unbalanced, especially for the class covid-19.
 After performing Offline Data-Augmentation we obtained 1300 observations for each class.
 Data-Augmentation includes flipping, shearing, noise and increase/decrease brightness.